 Explain What's In It For the Employee

 When properly executed, quality improvement is beneficial to employees because it puts them in the position to do their best work.
 It also creates many opportunities to demonstrate leadership and resourcefulness.
-Be sure to be clear that the reason the organization asks for employee ideas for improvement is that they are of high-value.
+Be sure to be clear that the organization asks for employee ideas for improvement because they are of high value.
 Explain that each employee is uniquely positioned to spot problems and implement solutions related to the processes they operate.

 Address Common Concerns Upfront

-Many people are afraid that a process improvement program is really designed to place blame on employees when something goes wrong.
-It helps to explain that the improvements are directed to processes, no people.
+Many people are afraid that a process improvement program is designed to blame employees when something goes wrong.
+It helps to explain that the improvements are directed to processes, not people.
 In fact, finger-pointing is not helpful when trying to identify and correct the root cause of problems.

 The other concern we hear a lot is that standard work means that there is no room for creativity.
 Of course, that's not the case at all.
 The standard simply provides the jumping-off point for managed change, which can be as innovative as employees can make it.

-Once you've laid the foundation for understanding and CQI, it's time to get into the details of how it is implemented in your organization.
-You probably have a set of tools and techniques that require training, starting with your improvement management software platform.
+Once you've laid the foundation for understanding CQI, it's time to get into the details of how it is implemented in your organization.
+You probably have a set of quality improvement process tools and techniques that require training, starting with your improvement management software platform.
 The training should not just be how to "point and click."
 It should include details about how the software is used to manage projects, conduct meetings, and structure employee reviews.
-It's useful to have a training plan in place that covers your most important improvement techniques, including PSDA or DMAIC, control charts, Kanban boards, and any other common improvement tools.
+It's helpful to have a training plan in place that covers your most essential improvement techniques, including PSDA or DMAIC, control charts, Kanban boards, and any other common improvement tools.